Address: 75 Forks Market Rd

-In recent years, a turn back to traditional craftsmanship, simple preparation of beautiful ingredients, and focus on local fare has swept the culinary world, resulting in an eager wave of chefs ready to cut their teeth on new applications of overlooked ingredients.
-Smith does just this, with the bearing of culinary mastery.
-Melding the now burgeoning arena of regional cuisine with a nod back to nostalgia, the restaurant is a well-executed mix of Canadian comforts.
+In recent years, a turn back to traditional craftsmanship, simple preparation of beautiful ingredients and focus on local fare has swept the culinary world, resulting in the now burgeoning arena of regional cuisine with a nod back to nostalgia.
+Smith is a well-executed mix of Canadian comforts.

-The imagination at the helm, chef Alex Svenne, has smoothly transitioned from neighbourhood bistro (Bistro 7 ¼) to developing food for masses.
-The vast space inside Inn at the Forks welcomes on-site hotel guests and local culinarians with Canadiana at every turn.
-Hudson Bay blanket striped banquette seating, tree stump tables set near hunter plaid lounge seats, and deer antler chandeliers transform a corporate hotel into a stylish backwoods cottage.
+The vast space inside Inn at the Forks is a magnet for groups and local culinarians with Canadiana at every turn.
+Striped Hudson Bay blanket banquette seating, tree stump tables set near hunter plaid lounge seats and deer antler chandeliers transform a corporate hotel into a stylish woodsy cottage.

 Trendy dishes are fine-tuned here, melding the country’s bounty with the craftmanship of the kitchen’s mastery.
 House preserved pickles (on charcuterie) and sauerkraut (with house-made corned beef) pay tribute to Manitoba’s pioneer spirit and traditions.
 Well executed buttermilk fried chicken sandwich keeps appetites sated for the rest of the day, topped with red onion relish, fresh greens and a spicy aioli inside an airy brioche bun.